damik3/nns-and-clustering-methods/README.md

   * -dupto <int>: number of images to read from train set
   * -qupto <int>: number of images to read from query set
   * -w <int>: w parameter for LSH

+---
   ```
   python ./python/search –d  <input  file  original  space>  –q  <query  file  original  space>  -l1  <labels of input dataset> -l2 <labels of query dataset> -ο <output file> -EMD
   ```
   with extra optional command line arguements
   * -dupto <int>: number of images to read from train set
   * -qupto <int>: number of images to read from query set

+  Note that for this executable to run succesfully, the OR-Tools module for Python must be installed.
+This can be done with `python -m pip install --upgrade --user ortools`.

+---
   ```
   ./build/cluster –d <input file original space> -i <input file new space>  -n <classes from NN as clusters file> –c <configuration file> -o <output file>
   ```